sprucelabsai/developer.spruce.ai/README.md

 5. Profile - Build a profile for your guests and team to fill out!
 5. Little Black Book - Take notes about your guests to personalize their services!

-An Fortune 500 Enterprise may add in these skills on-top of what is above:
+A Fortune 500 Enterprise may add in these skills on-top of what is above:

 1. Groups - Manage many locations at once by region, population, or anything you want!
 2. Enterprise Service Management - Roll out time-sensitive service menu changes to groups!